Click below to go to the scans

 Pulp Magazine Twins

 An interesting practice used by some publishers was to take the cover art from one book and "recycle" it for use on another.

-In this section, you'll see instances in which magazine art was also used for paperback cover illustration.
+In this section, you'll see instances in which magazine art was also used for paperback cover illustration (as well as on other magazine issues).
 Keep in mind that early paperback publishing houses were often offshoots of pulp magazine empires.

-I have NOT included reprints of the same book that carried over the artwork from the original.
+I have NOT included reprints of the same publishers' titles that simply carried over the same artwork from the earlier printing.

 In a few cases, the artwork was reversed, and sometimes altered, but it had obviously been duplicated.

 Click the thumbnail and read the web address to identify the book or mag from which the image was taken.
 Magazines are identified YEAR FIRST, then month, then day (if applicable).

 Let's try it with the images below.
 Click an image and read the web address.
 All the way at the end ... just before the ".jpg" ... you will see the mag's title, such as "cavalierclassics" or "arogosyweekly" plus the numbers:

 NOTE: This section of the BookScans Website was arranged by Robert Gaines, from Circleville, Ohio.
 He has spotted the vast majority of the "twins," and he spent weeks sorting and categorizing the scans.
 Thanks, Bob!

 If you know of "twin covers" not presented here, please Email BookScans, and I'll pass the scans along to Bob for inclusion in his next update.